 If it’s the first day of class or a mixer early in the pre-term, how would you break the ice?
 Would you try to set up a tennis game or golf match?
 Would you find someone to explore NYC’s museums?
 Or do you hate museums and prefer hiking through the woods?
 What would you say if you were in the campus coffee shop and sat down with some new classmates?
 Could you create a dialog?
 A short skit?

 When I visited NYU Stern a few years ago, the admissions officer I met with proudly showed me several “personal expressions.”
 Her faves.
 They were incredibly creative, but much less slick than you might imagine.
-This past May, Stern hosted AIGAC for a day and again presented two of the videos filmed in response to this question.
+A year ago, Stern hosted AIGAC for a day and again presented two of the videos filmed in response to this question.
 They were thoughtful introductions to the applicants who created them.
 But neither one was super-slick or professional.
 Just revealing, creative, and clever.

 If you want to submit something three-dimensional or multi-media, don’t worry if you aren’t ready for the Louvre or the Academy Awards as long as your creation is authentically yours, introduces you, and sticks to the above requirements.
 It will be taken seriously and appreciated.